Nicholasmt/zoom-package/README.md

 ```
 For the JWT package

-This Package is very simple to use, enjoy don't forget to like thanks
+This Package is very simple to use.

+Enjoy and don't forget to like thanks